Skip to main content

 Configure production orders

-• In Show Order Status as, choose how to update the planned task(s) in Dime.Scheduler when the production order status changes in BC.
-Update either the category or the time marker.
-Leave it blank if you don't want the order status to be shown.
+In Show Order Status as, choose how Dime.Scheduler should reflect a production order status change made in BC on the planned task(s).
+You can drive either the category or the time marker, or leave it blank if you don't want the order status shown at all.

-The video below shows the functionality behind this setting.
-It uses service orders, but the capabilities are the same for this module:
+The video below shows this setting in action.
+It uses service orders, but the capability is the same for this module:

 Usage